JakobTinhofer/WINF_Matura_Server/README.md

 * Tags for Sites
 * Viewers displaying all sites of a tag / multiple tags
 * actual content on the main page
-* HTTPS (this should be quite easy but I am also quite lazy sooo)

 ## Command Line Args and so on